flatironinstitute/sciware/20_Documentation/main.md

   function, [x,w]=gauss(16); dot(f(x),w) approximates the integral of f from -1 to 1.

   Inputs:
-        N - number of nodes, a positive integer (recommended less than 1000)
+        N - number of nodes, a positive integer (recommend 1000 or less)
   Outputs:
-        x - N*1 double-precision vector of nodes lying in [-1,1] w - 1*N double-precision vector of corresponding weights
+        x - N*1 double-precision vector of nodes, which each lie in [-1,1] w - 1*N double-precision vector of corresponding weights

-  Note: increasing N generally leads to more accuracy in the approximation to the integral.
+  Note: increasing N usually gives more accuracy in the approximating the integral.
 </code></pre>
+Note: precise math description, types/sizes of inputs & outputs, helpful advice to newbies

 - API docs crucial in low-level languages too:
 Fortran/C/C++ users just read source code comment block at top of each function.